Harvest Moon: Save the Homeland: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-Eric Bratcher of Next Generation called it "A wonderfully charismatic, unique title that every gamer should play, though your mileage will vary with your patience."
+Eric Bratcher of NextGen called it "A wonderfully charismatic, unique title that every gamer should play, though your mileage will vary with your patience."
 In Japan, Famitsu gave it a score of 31 out of 40.
+Bro Buzz of GamePro said, "What's not to like about a solidly constructed RPG that encourages you to make friends, be kind to animals, and save a village?
+If you've got an agricultural attitude and a hankering for safe gameplay, you just might be a Harvest Moonie."

 Enhanced remake

 An enhanced remake titled Harvest Moon: Hero of Leaf Valley was released on March 19, 2009 for PlayStation Portable, with many major changes.